zchee/golang-wiki/Modules.md

 If `go mod init` gives you this error, those heuristics were not able to guess, and you must supply the module path yourself (such as `go mod init github.com/you/hello`).

-### Why does `go build` require gcc, and why are prebuilt packages such as net/http not used?
+### Why does 'go build' require gcc, and why are prebuilt packages such as net/http not used?

 In short: